byru55o/r5steg/README.md

 This piece of free software is currently on BETA phase, feel free to report any bugs or contribute with a PR!
 ### To do list:
 - Support decoding multiple messages at once [DONE]
-- Add compression (maybe using trinary, quaternary, or more bases instead of binary)
+- Add compression (currently working on changing to hexadecimal base) (characters used are listed below)
 - Add encryption with passwords
 ### ZW characters used:
 characters to be used in the future are marked with [*]